AndGem/OsmToRoadGraph/README.md

 Zähringerstraße
 ```

 Each line consists of a street name.
-The number in which a line is corresponds to the edges index.
-In this example this means, that Hölderlinstraße is the street name of edges 0, 1, 2.
+The number in which a line is corresponds to the edge's index.
+In this example. this means, that Hölderlinstraße is the street name of edges 0, 1, 2.
 The absence of a name in line 4 indicates that edge 3 has no street name.
 Edges 4, 5, 6 have street name Kronenstraße, and so on...

 #### Configuring the Accepted OSM Highway Types

 The application comes with a set of standard configuration to parse `only` some OSM ways that have the tag `highway=x` where `x` is a [highway type](https://wiki.openstreetmap.org/wiki/Key:highway) [notable excepting is the `pedestrian_indoors`, see below for an explanation].
 You can change the behavior of this program by changing the values (removing unwanted, and adding missing values) in the `configuration.py`.
-In this file you can also modify the speed limit that will be written to the output file.
+In this file, you can also modify the speed limit that will be written to the output file.

 #### Indoor Paths